DP-Hype: Federated Differentially Private Hyperparameter Search: Evaluation

-To further assess the performance of \tool{}, we extend our evaluation to multiple non-iid scenarios, where clients can differ both in the size of their local training data and in the distribution of labels.
+In the iid scenario, each client is assumed to have local training data sampled from the same underlying distribution.
+To construct this setup, we randomly divide the training data into equal portions such that every client receives the same amount of data and the distribution of labels remains nearly identical across clients.
+The results are summarized in \Cref{fig:evaliid}.
+For non-iid scenarios, clients differ both in the size of their local training data and in the distribution of labels.
 We simulate such scenarios using a Dirichlet partitioning approach.
-More specifically, for each label $l$ in the data set, we draw proportions from an $\numclients$-dimensional Dirichlet distribution with concentration parameter $\alpha$, which determines how samples with label $l$ are split across clients.
-Once these proportions are fixed, the data set is shuffled and distributed accordingly.
-Smaller values of $\alpha$ result in highly skewed distributions, potentially assigning nearly all samples of a given label to a single client, while larger values of $\alpha$ yield more balanced and iid-like partitions.
+Specifically, for each label $l$ in the data set, we draw proportions from an $\numclients$-dimensional Dirichlet distribution with concentration parameter $\dirichletparam$, which determines how samples with label $l$ are split across clients.
+Usually, the letter $\alpha$ is used in the literature for non-iid scenarios, but we use $\dirichletparam$ to avoid a conflict with $\alpha$ from Rényi DP.
+Once these proportions are fixed, the data set is shuffled and federated accordingly.
+Smaller values of $\dirichletparam$ result in highly skewed distributions, potentially assigning nearly all samples of a given label to a single client, while larger values of $\dirichletparam$ yield more iid-like partitions.
 This setup aligns with prior work and effectively combines two common non-iid conditions: label skewness and variation in client data sizes.
-For our experiments, we investigate $\alpha \in \{30.0, 5.0, 0.5\}$ fixing $\numclients = 100$ while keeping $\privdelta = 10^{-5}$ and varying $\priveps \in \{0.1, 0.25, 0.5, 1, 3, \infty\}$.
-We visualize label distribution and size of clients' local data sets in \Cref{app:visualnoniid}, and provide additional results for $\numclients \in \{50, 250\}$ in \Cref{app:evalnoniid}.
+For our experiments, we investigate $\dirichletparam \in \{30.0, 5.0, 0.5\}$.
+The results are in~\Cref{fig:evalnoniid} as well as in~\Cref{app:evalnoniid}.
+We visualize label distribution and size of clients' local data sets in \Cref{app:visualnoniid}.
+In this setting, all models are trained globally for $5$ training runs.